Schools canceled, delayed as arctic blast brings lowland snow to western Washington

 RELATED: Western Washington forecast

 US Highway 2 is closed in both directions due to downed trees and power lines blocking the roadway.
-Washington State Department of Transpiration officials said westbound US 2 between Stevens Pass (milepost 64) and Gold Bar (milepost 32) and eastbound US 2 between Gold Bar (milepost 32) and Skykomish (milepost 46) would remain closed until at least Monday morning when crews could safely clear the highway.
+Washington State Department of Transportation officials said westbound US 2 between Stevens Pass (milepost 64) and Gold Bar (milepost 32) and eastbound US 2 between Gold Bar (milepost 32) and Skykomish (milepost 46) would remain closed until crews could safely clear the highway.

+Residents who live near Skykomish said some drivers had to stay in their cars overnight Sunday or find somewhere to stay due to the closure.
+Anthony Vega, who lives near Skykomish, said he tried to help those who were stranded.

+"It's crazy out there," Vega said.
+"I've literally taken, what two, four, six, eight people off the highway and have gotten them into cabins like sleeping on couches."

 Residents in Whatcom, Snohomish, Skagit and King counties reported snow by late Sunday afternoon.
 Around 8:30 p.m., one South Everett resident said he had 3 inches.
 As of 9 p.m., residents in Monroe and Snohomish reported 4 inches of snow.
 Three inches were reported in Bellingham and 2 inches in Lynnwood.
 Areas of Carnation and Duvall picked up as much as 8 inches.